I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Background

 \subsubsectitle{\textbf{Chrome Web Store. }} The Chrome Web Store serves as a repository for all extensions and provides a low entry barrier for developers to publish extensions.
-However, due to the rampant increase of malicious extensions, Chrome now asks for a one-time signup fee to publish extensions~\cite{Chrome:fk} and does not allow users to install extensions sourced outside the Chrome Web Store ecosystem~\cite{Chrome:2015rz}, unless a deliberate developer mode is switched on by the user.
-Additionally, Google is known for constant development of mechanisms for identifying malicious browser extensions within a short window of time~\cite{jagpal2015trends}.
+However, due to the rampant increase of malicious extensions, Chrome now asks for a one-time sign-up fee to publish extensions~\cite{Chrome:fk}, and does not allow users to install extensions sourced outside the Chrome Web Store ecosystem~\cite{Chrome:2015rz}, unless a deliberate developer mode is enabled by the user.
+Additionally, Google is known to constantly monitor the extension store to identify malicious browser extensions~\cite{jagpal2015trends}.
 Despite these countermeasures, our findings show persistent presence of spying extensions on the Chrome Web Store.